top of page

 Send invites

-Your personal Facebook profile has likely already racked up hundreds of friends—now is the time to mobilize them to your benefit.
+Your personal Facebook profile likely already racked up hundreds of friends—now is the time to mobilize them to your benefit.
 Invite your friends to follow your Facebook page.
-When your friends see an invite to your business in their Facebook Notifications (or to your blog, band, book, or whatever else your page promotes), they may be encourage click “Accept” and connect with you.
+When your friends see an invite to your business in their Facebook Notifications (or to your online blog, band, book or whatever else your page promotes), they may be encouraged to click “Accept” and connect with you.

 Regularly post high-quality, engaging content